Kosiare/kosiare.github.io/content/_index.md

 ## Hobbies

 ---
 - **Longboard** - I always wanted to learn downhill, carving long slides that leave only marks and sparks behind me.
-I do some cruising tho - but still struggling land an ollie...
+I do some cruising tho - but still struggling to land an ollie...
 - **Astronomy** - in theoretical way but maybe someday I'll buy a telescope!
 - **Barista-hobbyist** - I can make you a splendid cuppa coffee.
 - **Information Technology** - duh, of course!
 Besides my professional skills, I enjoy learning about almost everything related to IT - from cybersecurity and hardware to software architecture.
 Also, I have a deep appreciation for Holy-C. 🙏